Comum/fullstack-project-managment-app/server/README.md

 ## How to run

+- npm i - to install the dependencies
 - npm start - to run the server
 - npm run test - to run the tests